MRI SCAN CHARGES AND PLACES IN KENYA

-Magnetic resonance imaging (MRI) is a medical imaging technique used in radiology to image the anatomy and the physiological processes of the body in both health and disease.
+Magnetic resonance imaging (MRI) is a medical imaging technique used in radiology to image the body’s anatomy and physiological processes in both health and disease.
 MRI scanners use strong magnetic fields, radio waves, and field gradients to form images of the body.

 Physicians use an MR examination to help diagnose or monitor treatment for conditions such as:

-- diseases of the liver, such as cirrhosis, and abnormalities of the bile ducts and pancreas.
+- Liver diseases, such as cirrhosis, and abnormalities of the bile ducts and pancreas.

 - heart problems, such as congenital heart disease.